Chart Color Schemes

 Health performance in Black Hill is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The prevalence of common health conditions is notable across both younger and older age cohorts.
-The rate of private health cover in Black Hill is approximately 52% of the total population (~1,148 people), which exceeds the average for SA2 areas.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 12.5% and 9.1% of residents respectively.
-Conversely, 61.4% of residents declare themselves completely clear of medical ailments, compared to 62.3% across Rest of Vic.
-Black Hill has a higher proportion of seniors aged 65 and over, at 18.8% (414 people), than the 17.8% in Rest of Vic.
-Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.
+Both younger and older age cohorts exhibit notable prevalence of common health conditions.
+The area has approximately 52% private health cover, slightly lower than the average SA2 area (~1,115 people).
+Mental health issues and asthma are the most prevalent medical conditions, affecting 12.5% and 9.1% of residents respectively.
+Conversely, 61.4% of residents report no medical ailments, compared to 63.4% across Rest of Vic.
+The working-age population faces significant health challenges due to elevated chronic condition rates.
+Black Hill has 18.4% of residents aged 65 and over (394 people), lower than the 23.9% in Rest of Vic.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health